 “Excellent training day, really useful for a beginner, lots of food for thought.
 Clear presentation style, amazing set of resources.
 Thank you so much!”

 About the trainers

-Marge and Christina co-run the Museum Freelance Network and are experienced trainers and award-winning freelancers who work in the cultural sector.
-They have also worked client-side commissioning freelancers, consultants and agencies.
+Christina and Marge co-run the Museum Freelance Network, volunteer-run network set up to support and champion freelancers and consultants working with museums, galleries, archives, libraries, and heritage sites.
+The Museum Freelance Network is an IPSE Ambassador organisation.
+They are experienced trainers and award-winning freelancers who work in the cultural sector and have also both worked client-side commissioning freelancers, consultants and agencies.